 Contact the AP Department

 AP classes are an important part of every student's high school career.
-Wheaton High School proudly offers nineteen AP courses in a variety of different areas of interest.
+Wheaton High School proudly offers twenty one AP courses in a variety of different areas of interest.
 We currently have over 800 students accepting the challenge and look forward to welcoming many more in the future.

 AP Exam/Parent Information

 - Syllabi 2021-2022

 - Test Preparation

 - AP Student Supports

 - Review Site